OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 ### Repeated volumes

-Sometimes, it can be convenient to duplicate a volume at different locations.
+Sometimes, it can be convenient to repeat a volume at different locations.
 This is for example the case in a PET simulation where the crystal, or some parts of the detector, are repeated.
 There are two ways to achieve this.

-The first method described in this section is controlled via the `repeat` parameter, which must be a list of dictionaries.
+The first method, described in this section, is controlled via the `repeat` parameter, which must be a list of dictionaries.
 Each dictionary specifies one repetition of the volume and should have the following entries:
 - 'name'
 - 'translation'
 - 'rotation'